bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 <!--- app-name: Spring Cloud Data Flow -->

-# Spring Cloud Data Flow packaged by Bitnami
+# Bitnami package for Spring Cloud Data Flow

 Spring Cloud Data Flow is a microservices-based toolkit for building streaming and batch data processing pipelines in Cloud Foundry and Kubernetes.